As a multicultural family, there are all sorts of cultural habits and holidays to adjust to create our own family culture.

 For example: which holidays do we keep, and which do we toss?
 What do we eat?
 What about table manners?
 What do our family traditions look like?
 How do we blend our backgrounds into one home?

 In Japan especially, the lack of role models or examples of multicultural families can make things harder (and the comedic fictional ones on Japanese TV are probably more detrimental than helpful).
 Japan is still a mostly homogeneous country, and while many people are accepting of families like ours, some hold reservations.

 Although not everyone may think that multiculturalism is a good thing, we believe that blended families can be beautiful, and that we are together for a reason.. and while it would be impossible to answer every question about our family’s culture in one post, I’ll attempt to start with the basics.

-We believe that culture and our upbringings are secondary to other, more important things.. for example, loving God and each-other.
-In Colossians 3:11 (see here), we can read that as believers, it doesn’t matter our ethnicity or background.
-Christ is in each of us.
-We can also read in Philippians 3:20 (see here) that our citizenship is in heaven.
+We believe that culture and our upbringings are secondary to other, more important things.. for example, loving God and each-other, regardless of ethnicity or background.

-This does not mean to say that where we are born or where we live holds no meaning in our lives, but that the greatest defining factor of our identity comes not from our nationality or customs, but from our relationship with God.
-Yet, within that relationship there is room for beautiful diversity.
+This does not mean to say that where we are born or where we live holds no meaning in our lives, but that the greatest defining factors of our identity do not come from nationality or customs.. and there is room for beautiful diversity.